Acute Dental Trauma

 How is acute dental trauma diagnosed?

-Your caregiver will examine your mouth and ask how you were injured.
+Your healthcare provider will examine your mouth and ask how you were injured.
 He will ask about your symptoms.
-Tell your caregiver if you have had surgeries or other procedures on your mouth.
+Tell your healthcare provider if you have had surgeries or other procedures on your mouth.

 How is acute dental trauma treated?